nekosaur/pathfinding/README.md

  - com.google.guava:guava
  - it.unimi.dsi:fastutil

+## pathfinders

+- ported most of the pathfinders from pfsandbox
+- fringe search needs to be checked
+- go through all and optimize where possible

 ## thoughts
-- Probably not viable, but having map and vertex be completely immutable, pathfinders keep track of local variables by themselves, use functional interfaces?
+- probably not viable, but having map and vertex be completely immutable, pathfinders keep track of local variables by themselves, use functional interfaces?
+- how to handle pathfinder specific rendering needs, such as jps peeked nodes, and hpa abstracted graphs?